Minnesota Wild: 2007–2017

 In the 2007–08 season, when all jerseys were converted to the new Reebok Edge uniform system, the white jersey was retained and the home jersey replaced with a new one that has a small imprint of the team's primary logo inside a white circle, which is surrounded by the words "Minnesota Wild" in a larger ring against a green background.
 The rest of the jersey is predominantly red, with additional swatches of green on the sleeves outlined with wheat.
 The away jersey uses a larger version of the primary logo without the concentric circles on a predominantly white jersey; in 2013, the lettering was updated to match the home and alternate sweaters, at the same time updating the sweater's look to a more traditional design.
 On August 30, 2009, the team unveiled another third/alternate jersey, which is predominantly green with wheat accents.
 It says "Minnesota Wild" in script writing across the chest.

 On April 4, 2017, the Wild honored the Minnesota North Stars by wearing North Stars jerseys for warm-ups, despite the North Stars history belonging to the Dallas Stars.
 Martin Hanzal warmed up with number 91, as the North Stars retired number 19 in honor of Bill Masterton.

 2017–present

 On June 20, 2017, the Wild introduced a new home uniform, as the NHL switched from Reebok to Adidas – a green jersey with their main logo, and a wheat-colored stripe through the center of the jersey.
 On the arms is a wheat-colored stripe with a smaller red stripe near the top of it.
 The Wild kept its away jersey design the same.
 The Wild, along with the rest of the NHL, did not have an alternate jersey for the 2017–18 season.

-They have not had an alternate jersey since.
+On September 23, 2023, the Wild unveiled an alternate green jersey based on the "Reverse Retro" look they wore the previous season (see below).
+This set added a right shoulder patch featuring a recolored "State of Hockey" alternate logo and captaincy patches shaped after the Minnesota state outline.
+This was the first time that Wild had an official alternate jersey since 2017.